markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 **Filtering**: We can also filter the contents of a list according to a criterion.
 Look at this code:

 ![](Collections/HigherOrderListStuff2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793192252813)

 We first define a function `age` that computes a person's age based on their `birthdate` and the current year.
-We then take the `all` list and pick from it only those elements where the age is older than 35.
+We then take the `all` list and pick from it only those elements where the age is older than 35 (remember that we have defined `age` as an _extension_ function, so we can use it in dot notation).
 Like the `map` function, `where` does this by calling the expression we pass to it for each element in the list.
 But instead of creating a new list with the _result_ of that expression, it uses the element from the old